Skip to main content

 Financial crime teams adopted machine learning early because transaction monitoring at scale is beyond human-sized work.

-What's now changed is that models play a greater role in shaping who gets investigated, who gets delayed, and who gets treated as higher risk.
+What has changed is that models play a greater role in shaping who gets investigated, who gets delayed, and who gets treated as higher risk.

 The EU AI Act sets higher expectations where AI can materially affect people’s lives.